dcos/examples/1.8/registry/README.md

 #"master" is the IP address or name of your MASTER node
 ```

-- Also, the nodes in your DC/OS cluster should be configured to allow sudo from non-tty.
+Also, the nodes in your DC/OS cluster should be configured to allow sudo from non-tty.
 In order to enable that, some CentOS and RedHat nodes require to edit the `/etc/sudoers` file and remove or comment-out the line:

 ```bash
 Defaults requiretty
 ```

-- Otherwise, you’ll run into this error when running the SSH command loops below:
+Otherwise, you’ll run into this error when running the SSH command loops below:

 `sudo: sorry, you must have a tty to run sudo`

-- Alternatively, you can also use other methods to copy this file to the right location in every agent of the cluster, such as a configuration management tool or script.
+Alternatively, you can also use other methods to copy this file to the right location in every agent of the cluster, such as a configuration management tool or script.
 The files could also come from a file share mounted to all of the nodes, like Azure Files.

-SSH to one of your *MASTER* nodes and execute the following steps:
+SSH to one of your Master nodes and execute the following steps:

-1.- Add the key that was copied to the *MASTER* in the step above to the SSH keychain:
+1. Add the key that was copied to the Master in the step above to the SSH keychain:

 ```bash
 $ eval `ssh-agent -s` && ssh-add ~/my_key.pem
 Agent pid 10638
 Identity added: /home/centos/my_key.pem (/home/centos/my_key.pem)
 ```

-2.- Make sure that jq is installed:
+2. Make sure that `jq` is installed:

 ```bash
 $ sudo yum install -y epel-release && sudo yum install -y jq
 ```

-3.- Copy the domain.crt file from your terminal to the master node
+3. Copy the domain.crt file from your terminal to the master node:

 ```bash
 $ export BOOTSTRAP_IP=[your bootstrap node IP address]
 $ export BOOTSTRAP_PORT=[your bootstrap node’s TCP port]
 $ curl -O $BOOTSTRAP_IP:$BOOTSTRAP_PORT/domain.crt
 ```

-4.- Find out and store the list of your agent nodes IP addresses:
+4. Find out and store the list of your agent nodes IP addresses:

 ```bash
 $ MESOS_AGENTS=$(curl -sS master.mesos:5050/slaves | jq '.slaves[] | .hostname' | tr -d '"');
 ```

-5.- Configure your agents to accept “liberal” TCP connections:
+5. Configure your agents to accept liberal TCP connections:

 ```bash
 $ for i in $MESOS_AGENTS; do ssh "$i" -oStrictHostKeyChecking=no "sudo sysctl -w net.netfilter.nf_conntrack_tcp_be_liberal=1"; done
 ```

-6.- Create a temporary /etc/privateregistry/certs directory in your agents:
+6. Create a temporary `/etc/privateregistry/certs` directory in your agents:

 ```bash
 $ for i in $MESOS_AGENTS; do ssh "$i" -oStrictHostKeyChecking=no "sudo mkdir --parent /etc/privateregistry/certs/"; done
 ```

-7.- Copy the certificate and key to your home directory in the agents:
+7. Copy the certificate and key to your home directory in the agents:

 ```bash
 $ for i in $MESOS_AGENTS; do scp -o StrictHostKeyChecking=no ./domain.* "$i":~/; done
 ```

-8.- Move the certificate and key files to the temporary directory:
+8. Move the certificate and key files to the temporary directory:

 ```bash
 $ for i in $MESOS_AGENTS; do ssh "$i" -oStrictHostKeyChecking=no "sudo mv ./domain.* /etc/privateregistry/certs/"; done
 ```

-9.- Create the directory for holding the certificates of the registry that we will create in DC/OS:
+9. Create the directory for holding the certificates of the registry that we will create in DC/OS:

 ```bash
 $ for i in $MESOS_AGENTS; do ssh "$i" -oStrictHostKeyChecking=no "sudo mkdir --parent /etc/docker/certs.d/registry.marathon.l4lb.thisdcos.directory:5000"; done
 ```

-10.- Copy the certificate and key files to the directory of the DC/OS registry:
+10. Copy the certificate and key files to the directory of the DC/OS registry:

 ```bash
 $ for i in $MESOS_AGENTS; do ssh "$i" -oStrictHostKeyChecking=no "sudo cp /etc/privateregistry/certs/domain.crt /etc/docker/certs.d/registry.marathon.l4lb.thisdcos.directory:5000/ca.crt"; done
 ```

-11.- Restart the docker daemon:
+11. Restart the docker daemon:

 ```bash
 $ for i in $MESOS_AGENTS; do ssh "$i" -oStrictHostKeyChecking=no "sudo systemctl restart docker"; done
 ```

-12.- OPTIONAL: modify permissions for additional security:
+12. OPTIONAL: modify permissions for additional security:

 ```bash
 $ for i in $MESOS_AGENTS; do ssh "$i" -oStrictHostKeyChecking=no 'sudo chown -R root:root /etc/docker/certs.d/registry.marathon.l4lb.thisdcos.directory:5000/'; done